What’s The Best Airline for Health?

 1. Best Food – You can order several types of meal choices to suit your dietary needs.
 Over 31 different types!
 Talk about satisfying the need of every picky eater.
 You can order everything from a straight up Japanese meal to raw vegan, which is my choice every time.

-While you know that I am not a 100% raw vegan, or 100% <enter diet dogma here> …my choice of meals on a plane are always light not heavy.
+While you know that I am not a 100% raw vegan, or 100% …my choice of meals on a plane are always light not heavy.
 So pre-ordering meals like the raw vegan option on Singapore Airlines is a must.
-Remember from my post No Reason to Panic on the Plane, your digestive system doesn’t do that well on foods that take a long time to digest like meat and heavy carbs because your body and internal organs are literally be compressed in the air.
+Remember from my earlier post, your digestive system doesn’t do that well on foods that take a long time to digest like meat and heavy carbs because your body and internal organs are literally be compressed in the air.
 This is why many travelers complain about constipation and intestinal issues after flying.

 These are a few snap shots of three different raw vegan meals I had while flying last Fall….
 Have you ever seen this much fresh food served on an airplane before?
 I certainly hadn’t until I ordered this meal.
 There’s two different plates of fruits and vegetables.
 I brought along a little healthy fat and protein combo of almond butter, raw buckwheat crackers, other nuts, an avocado and some seeds to supplement this meal with – which are all perfectly acceptable things to bring through TSA security.
 These meals were perfect and sustaining regardless of the long flying times.